Who’d get your vote?

 Let’s Talk Turkey

 As a race, the Turks don’t mess around.
 They play polo with sheep heads, refuse to use toilet paper, and throughout their successive history, the Oghuzes, the Seljuks, the Mongols and the Ottomans have not taken a whole lot of crap from the neighbors.
-Other than the fact that they sit naked in baths with other naked men and make taffy along with something called ‘delight’—rather effeminate confections, if you ask me—there is nothing to break the continuum of butchdom that dominates the culture.
+Other than the fact that they sit naked in baths with other naked men and make taffy along with something called ‘delight’—rather effeminate confections, granted—there is nothing to break the continuum of butchdom that dominates the culture.

 So it follows that they also name their stuff in badass, angry-sounding tones.